skip to content

 Cambridge University Law Society Speakers

 The Cambridge University Law Society (CULS) is one of the oldest and largest student run societies in the University, the country and indeed the world.
 With a membership base of over a 1000, its aims are manifold and its enterprises diverse.
 Each year, the Law Society invites eminent speakers to address its members.
 The events are an exciting chance to hear from leaders in their respective fields about issues crucial to the modern legal world.
+This collection includes the student-led CULSCast Conversations episodes.

 Information on upcoming lectures and seminars can be found in the Events Calendar.